junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 If you suspect your baby may have hypothyroidism, take him to a health worker or doctor at once.
 The sooner he gets special medicine (thyroid) the more normal he will be.

 3. **Smoking or drinking of alcoholic** drinks during pregnancy causes babies to be born small or to have other problems (see p.
 149).
-Do not drink or smoke—especially during pregnancy.
+Do not drink or smoke, especially during pregnancy.

 4. **After age 35**, there is more chance that a mother will have a child with defects.
 Down syndrome, which looks somewhat like hypothyroidism, is more likely to occur in babies of older mothers..

 **It is wise to plan your family so as to have no more children after age 35** (see Chapter 20).

 5. **Many medicines** can harm the baby developing inside a pregnant mother.
-Use as little medicine as possible during pregnancy—and only those known to be safe.
+Use as little medicine as possible during pregnancy, and only those known to be safe.

 6. **Living near factories** or industrial farms can expose you to toxic chemicals that can cause birth defects.
 See A Community Guide to Environmental Health.